I loved the way the people at the desk smiled when

 an elevator can be.
 The lobby is the kind of place you can sit down, order

-a capuccino, read the paper and be entertained by the people who walk by
+a cappuccino, read the paper and be entertained by the people who walk by

 and sit near you, all day long and into the night.